jay-nakagawa/codewars/README.md

-Sort by newest done up until how good are you really
+Sort by newest done up until find the smallest integer